3 The Multiple Linear Regression Model

 Assumptions MLR.1–MLR.4 deliver unbiasedness (next section); add MLR.5 and OLS becomes the best linear unbiased estimator (BLUE) — the Gauss–Markov theorem.

 MLR.3 only rules out exact linear dependence among the regressors.
 Two highly correlated — but not perfectly correlated — variables (say educ and IQ) still satisfy MLR.3.
-They will inflate the variance of OLS estimates (the \(R_j^2\) in the variance formula will be close to 1), but they do not bias them and they do not break the model.
+They will inflate the variance of OLS estimates — a large \(R_j^2\) (close to 1) makes \(1 - R_j^2\) small, which makes the VIF \(1/(1-R_j^2)\) large — but they do not bias them and they do not break the model.

 The proof makes the role of MLR.4 transparent: any correlation between \(\mathbf{X}\) and \(\mathbf{u}\) enters the bias term \((\mathbf{X}'\mathbf{X})^{-1}\mathbf{X}' \mathbb{E}[\mathbf{u}\mid\mathbf{X}]\).
 This is the matrix-form home of the omitted-variable bias formula we derive in §3.9.